spmeesseman/vscode-extjs/README.md

 ## Caching

 The first time the extension activates, it will index all ExtJS files found within the workspace.
 This could take a while depending on the # of ExtJS projects/files found.
-The ExtJS Language Server will cache the syntax tree after the initial build, improving performance by 2-3x over what it is without caching once the initial index is built.
+The ExtJS Language Server will cache the syntax tree after the initial build, improving startup performance by > 10x.

 ## Thank You